-English: If there is one subject that we want Wildwood Academy to be known for - it's our writing program.
-Holly Walsh will be leading the English department.
-This is where we're throwing down the gauntlet and will really challenge students to excel and learn as writing is a lifelong skill and more and more universities are basing admissions on essays rather than standardized tests.
+English: Holly Walsh will be leading the English department and this is where we're throwing down the gauntlet and will really challenge students to excel and learn as writing is a lifelong skill and more and more universities are basing admissions on essays rather than standardized tests.
 In addition to our classes, we'll continue to publish Wildwood Writes (our annual periodical featuring the best writing of the year from our students) as well as entering Battle of the Books and even starting a school newspaper.

 Social Studies: Our social studies program will be awesome!
 Our students will learn about the East Indian Trading Company and the Spice Routes.
 They'll be transported back to Mesopotamia, Egypt, Rome, Arabia, and India.
 They'll learn about the Ottoman Empire and the ancient Aztecs.
 They'll study American civil rights through jazz, the blues, and rock and roll.
 Famous explorers and inventors will be front and center. (and maybe even an intensive on TinTin.)
 They'll learn through reading, writing, music, models, comics, films, theater, role-playing, and even food.